Lee Woo-jung: Career as an unscripted show writer

-On August 19, 2011, KBS officially announced that Happy Sunday - 1 Night 2 Days Season 1 will be ended after 6 months.
+On August 19, 2011, KBS officially announced that Happy Sunday – 1 Night 2 Days Season 1 will be ended after 6 months.
 It was announced 10 days since MC Kang Ho-dong's intention to get off from the show was announced.
 After the end of Season 1 of 2 Days & 1 Night, which broadcast its final episode on February 26, 2012.
 Writer Lee, left KBS to follow Lee Myung-han and Shin Won-ho, who left KBS to transfer to CJ E&M in July.
 Prior to that, during the 'tvN Foundation 5th Anniversary Conference' in October 2011, Director Song Chang-eui of tvN and Broadcasting Planning Director of CJ E&M Lee Deok-jae announced their 2012 program lineup and content production investment plan.
 One of the highlights of the lineup was a new concept reality program created by Lee Myung-han and writer Lee Woo-jung.
 The program was scheduled to air in the first half of the following year on tvN.

-In early 2012, Lee made her debuted on the cable channel tvN with the reality program called The Romantic.
-To create the show, Lee sought the assistance of director Yoo Hak-chan, and junior writer Kim Dae-joo, which were former crew members from 2 Days & 1 Night.
+In early 2012, Lee made her debut on the cable channel tvN with the reality program called The Romantic.
+To create the show, Lee sought the assistance of director Yoo Hak-chan, and junior writer Kim Dae-joo, who were former crew members from 2 Days & 1 Night.
 The 12-episode show introduced a unique concept of a dating game show.
 Ten ordinary young men and women embarked on a journey to unfamiliar locations, gradually getting to know each other and seeking true love.
 The filming took place in Dubrovnik, Croatia, spanning over a period of 9 nights and 10 days from late December to early January.
 Dubrovnik, renowned as the pearl of the Adriatic Sea for its breathtaking location in the Balkans, is a popular honeymoon destination for Europeans.
 It has also gained recognition as a filming location for a coffee commercial featuring actress Go Hyun-jung.
 The Romantic premiered on tvN at 11:00 pm on a Saturday in February 2012.

-In the same year, Lee once again collaborated with Lee Myung-han, director Yoo Hak-chan, and junior writer Kim Dae-joo for his second reality programming pilot Three Idiots Season 1.
+In the same year, Lee once again collaborated with Lee Myung-han, director Yoo Hak-chan, and junior writer Kim Dae-joo for her second reality programming pilot Three Idiots Season 1.
 Jun Hyun-moo took on the role of the host, and the cast included Lee Soo-geun, Kim Jong-min, and Eun Ji-won.
 All cast members, except Jun Hyun-moo, were original members of Season 1 of 2 Days & 1 Night.
 The show premiered on tvN on October 7, 2012, marking the first time a weekend entertainment program in Korea was broadcast live.
 Starting from November 11, 2012, Three Idiots became a segment of 'Sunday N tvN,' a 135-minute program that featured two segments within a framed composition.
 During the live broadcasts of Three Idiots, a pre-recorded program titled The Romantic and Idol was also aired.